Condorr001/Assignment3_ARP/README.md

 Please note that, for the keys to work, you should select the Input window when it appears.

 The primitives used by the input are:
-- Kill(): used to send a signal to the WD to tell that it's alive
-- Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
-- Mkfifo(): used to create a FIFO (named pipe) to send its PID to the WD
 - Open(), Close(): used to open and close the file descriptor associated with the FIFO
 - Fopen(), Fclose(), Flock(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
 Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
 - Write(), Read(): used to write to and read from the pipes